 Father Roger Gaudet became pastor at St. Thomas in 1994.

 In 1995, the cry room was built by enclosing the back left corner of the church.
 The CYO was reorganized and became Youth Ministry in 1996.
 The parish purchased property across Garden Street in 1996 and again in 2000, which is used for overflow parking.
 In 1998, the Little Lamb’s Preschool was closed.
 The existing garage was beginning to deteriorate, so the parish undertook the building of a new garage in 1999, under the leadership of Paul Nobbe.

 In July of 2002, Fr.
 Joseph Pesola became the administrator of St. Thomas.

 The statue for pro-life was donated by an anonymous donor in 2003.

 Fr.
 McCarthy was appointed pastor in December of 2012.
 Then Fr.
 George Nangachiveettil was appointed pastor in July of 2013.

 St. Thomas is now 240 families strong, with flourishing parish involvement.
-We have a growing and respected Religious Education Program, a strong Parish Council and committees, Youth Ministry, Women’s Club and St. Ann ‘s Club.
+We have a growing and respected Religious Education Program, a strong Parish Council and committees, Youth Ministry, Women’s Club, St. Ann ‘s Club and Knights of Columbus.
 We are excited about our future as a parish, and our role in the growing community